mverboom/pve-testenv/README.md

 reachable by ssh and when doing so the login will be as root from the user running the script.
 Any specific requirements to do this should be added to a ```~/.ssh/config``` file.

+CTSHARED

+This is a directory location on the Proxmox server that the script may create.
+This directory will be used to store configuration information and scripts for all containers.
+It is shared between the containers using a mountpoint.

 CTTEMPLATE

 This is the name of the template to use when creating a container.
 A script to create a template using DAB